 Interesting boutiques line Columbus Avenue in the West ‘70s, and you’ll find a good number of retailers on Broadway, including Century 21 near the south end of the neighborhood.

-Shopping at Zabar’s can’t be beat.
+Shopping at Zabar’s can’t be beaten.
 The 80-year-old institution is loved by Upper West Siders –– patrons travel near and far for the spot’s delicacies.

 A walk east to Central Park is speedier than the comparable walk across town.
 After living in both the Upper East and the Upper West, I can vouch.
 Reaching Central Park from the farthest point on the Upper West Side takes no more than 15 minutes.
 Traveling on foot from the farthest street on the Upper East –– East End Avenue –– to Central Park is a 20-minute walk, minimum.